 Graduate students holding Teaching Assistant (TA) or Associate Instructor (AI) positions have a responsibility to maintain regular communication with the Instructor of Record.
-Tas and AIs have a responsibility to uphold the highest level of academic integrity in their teaching practices.
-This includes maintaining student confidentiality, avoiding any exploitation of student vulnerability, and avoiding personal relationships with students.
-TAs and AIs have a responsibility to foster academic integrity in their students, including limely and accurate reporting of any academic misconduct, and serving as mentors to undergraduates when possible and appropriate.^{will}
+TAs and AIs have a responsibility to uphold the highest level of academic integrity in their teaching practices.
+This includes maintaining student confidentiality, avoiding any expicitation of student vulnerability, and avoiding personal relationships with students.
+TAs and AIs have a responsibility to foster academic integrity in their students, including limely and accurate reporting of any academic misconduct, and serving as mentors to undergraduates when possible and appropriate.

 Graduate students have a responsibility to participate in the campus community to the extent that each is able, and to enrich the campus in whatever ways possible.
-This may include contributing to the academic development and the social and intellectual environment of their particular program or involvement in decision-making and policy creation relative to graduate student issues at the program and campus-wide levels.
-3.
+This may include contributing to the cademic development and the social and intellectual environment of their particular program or involvement in decision-making and policy creation relative to graduate student issues at the program and campus-wide levels.

-Graduate students have a responsibility to uphold the public service aspects of the mission of a public university, at a level appropriate to their ability and graduate program.
-They have the responsibility to provide high quality and ethical fleaching to undergraduate students, and to provide valuable research and support to the faculty and other graduate students.
+Graduate students have a responsibility to uphoid the public service aspects of the mission of a public university, at a level appropriate to their ability and graduate program.
+They have the responsibility to provide high quality and ethical teaching to undergraduate students, and to provide valuable research and support to the faculty and other graduate students.

-Graduate students are responsible for devoting an appropriate amount of time and energy toward achieving the advanced degree within "normative time," except when special circumstances apply.
-They are responsible for attending class and completing all assignments in accordance with the expectations established by their instructors and programs of study.40
+Graduate students are responsible for devoting an appropriate amount of time and energy toward achieving the advanced degree within 'normative time,' except when special circumstances apply.
+They are responsible for attending class and completing all assignments in accordance with the expectations established by their instructors and programs of study."

 Graduate students have a responsibility to take the initiative in asking questions that promote their understanding of the academic requirements and the financial particulars of their specific graduate program.
-They have a responsibility to take the initiative in accessing any necessary resources for mental and physical well-being, to optimize their academic achievement and their contribution to the university overall.34
+They have a responsibility to take the initiative in accessing any necessary resources for mental and physical well-being, to optimize their academic achievement and their contribution to the university overall.

-Graduate students have a responsibility to understand their role in the development of the professional relationship between faculty mentor and graduate student, including having an awareness of time constraints and other demands imposed on faculty members and program staff.
-Graduate students should recognize that one faculty member may not be able to fulfill all of a students mentoring needs, and have the responsibility to seek assistance from multiple individuals and organizations as needed.
-Furthermore, graduate students are responsible for communicating regularly 5.

-with faculty mentors and advisers, especially in matters related to research and progress within the graduate program and/or for maintaining a mutually agreeable schedule of evaluative/supervisory conferences with Major Professors and Graduate Advisers.24 for 1.
-Jonum Chair (2006-2008), Graduate Council
+Graduate students have a responsibility to understand their role in the development of the professional relationship between faculty mentor and graduate student, including having an awareness of lime constraints and other demands imposed on faculty members and program staff.
+Graduate students should recognize that one faculty member may not be able to fulfill all of a student's mentoring needs, and have the responsibility to seek assistance from multiple individuals and organizations as needed.
+Furthermore, graduate students are responsible for communicating regularly with faculty mentors and advisers, especially in matters related to research and progress within the graduate program and/or for maintaining a mutually agreeable schedule of evaluative/supervisory conferences with Major Professors and Graduate Advisers.56